rese1f/rese1f/README.md

 # Hi, I'm Wenhao Chai 👋

 I'm a graduate student at **University of Washington** focused on computer vision research in large multimodal models, video understanding, embodied agents, and generative models.
 I love exploring innovative ideas that bridge theory and real-world applications.
+I believe computer vision will continue to advance.

 ## About Me